Current Size: 100%

 in the Coletti Reading Room on the first floor of the Main Library, plus permanent and periodic displays of documents, photographs, artifacts, and ephemera in the display cases at the Main Library.

-A special reception with the artist will be held in the gallery on Sunday, April 6 from 2:00 to 4:00 p.m.
+A reception with the artist will be held in the Coletti Reading Room on Saturday, September 13 from 2-4 p.m.

 (Located on the top floor of the Main Library)